nikomatsakis/babysteps/babysteps/_posts/2017-02-21-non-lexical-lifetimes-using-liveness-and-location.md

 ### Conclusion

 This post presents a system for computing non-lexical lifetimes.
-It creates that all regions are erased when MIR is created.
+It assumes that all regions are erased when MIR is created.
 It uses only simple compiler concepts, notably liveness, but extends the subtyping relation to take into account **where** the subtyping must hold.
 This allows it to disregard unreachable portions of the control-flow.